-The fair value of common stocks, exchange-traded funds, American Depository Receipts, and publicly traded real estate investment trusts are valued using quoted market prices in active markets when available.
+The fair value of common stocks, exchange-traded funds, and American Depository Receipts are valued using quoted market prices in active markets when available.
 Such actively traded securities are categorized in Level 1 of the fair value hierarchy.

 Equity and fixed income mutual funds are open-ended Securities and Exchange Commission-registered funds, with daily net asset values ("NAV").
 The mutual funds allow investors to sell their interests at the published daily NAV, with no restrictions on redemptions.
 These mutual funds are categorized in Level 1 of the fair value hierarchy.